 III.
 SERVICE.
 This award is given for exceptional achievement in areas other than education or research.
-Outstanding, creative contributions in service or leadership in activities that bring significant, important changes in weed science are criterion for this award.
+Outstanding, creative contributions in service or leadership in activities that bring significant, important changes in weed science are criteria for this award.

 IV.
 YOUNG SCIENTIST.
-This award is to be given to members under 40 years old as of September 7 the year the award is received who fulfill the requirements to qualify in the above education, research, and service award categories.
+This award is to be given to members who fulfill the requirements to qualify in the above education, research, and service award categories and who must have received a terminal degree no more than 10 years before receiving the award at the annual meeting.